TorNiklas/xkcd-comics/README.md

 FixFontSize() sets the font size of lb_details to fit within the window.

 ## Other information
-Files are deleted on application exit to not use unnessecary space
+Images are deleted on application exit to not use unnessecary space